Did you ever wonder how some people manage to find all the best shoes while your closet is overflowing with black pumps and white cross-trainers?

 If a trend does happen to fit into your own personal style, then it's you're opportunity to go crazy.

 Ironically, they're also one of the most comfortable pairs of shoes I own.
-They also happen to be my favorite color (red), my favorite finish (patent), have platform soles and shiny silver buckles -- also two of my favorite things.
+They also happen to be in one of my favorite colors (red); be one of my favorite finishes (patent); and have chunky heels and shiny silver buckles -- also two of my favorite things.

 It's easy to fall in love with one brand or designer, and want to stick with them.
 If their shoes are comfortable and you love the way they look, why shouldn't you be loyal?
 But it's important to know -- especially if you can't afford those higher price tags -- that comfortable and attractive shoes can be had for less.
-You just need to keep looking.
+You just need to always be looking.

-Watch Out for the Logo TrapAvoid shoes with overdone logos, labels and other trademarks.
+Avoid shoes with overdone logos, labels and other trademarks.

-I know it's tempting to let the world know which designer or brand you're wearing by having their trademark, logo or initials cover every inch of your feet, but really, a little of this look goes a long way.
+I know it's tempting to let the world know which designer or brand you're wearing by having their trademark, logo or initials cover every inch of your feet.
+But, really, a little of this look goes a long way.

 It's okay to favor a particular label, but it's far more impressive and stylish to opt for the styles that aren't so blatant about who made them.
 In addition to having a longer shelf life, those shoes are usually easier to wear anyway.